chriscwill07/Waveshare-ESP32-S3-2.8B-480x640-Temp-Sensor-Readout-ST7701-LVGL9/README.md

 **The main .ino file and provided drivers are a good base to start a simple display in LVGL 9 using a ST7701 driver LCD.**

 **Aside from the README.md, "lv_conf.h" file, and the "tempfont200.c" file, all other provided files will go in sketch folder alongside the TempSensor.ino file.
-If touch is needed use the base demo file and other project references to incorporate and initlize the touch function (this project has no touch features available)**
+If touch is needed use the base demo file and other project references to incorporate and initlize the touch function (there is no touch code in this project)**

 //**Code Compatability**//
 (SKU: 30241	ESP32-S3-LCD-2.8B) on waveshare site you can download additional demo files/drivers to add touch function, SD card, button functions here: https://docs.waveshare.com/ESP32-S3-LCD-2.8B .
 The Waveshare provided files are very tailored to LVGL 8 UI creation.
 This project has modified code to support LVGL 9.